FAQS

 EV battery replacements have been costly in the past but these prices vary highly depending on the make and year of the vehicle, as well as other factors.
 Currently, the estimated cost of battery replacement ranges between $2,000 to $20,000.
 While battery costs have declined dramatically over the last 10 years, they are still somewhat more expensive than internal combustion engines (ICE).

 However, it is expected that in the next few years, EVs will reach price parity with ICE vehicles.
 This means that they cost roughly the same for similar vehicle models and performance characteristics.
-There are also Federal subsidies for the purchase of EVs.
+There are also federal subsidies for the purchase of EVs.
 This lowers the cost to users.

-The DC fast charging stations will power most EV makes and models available in the domestic market.
-Some vehicles could use DC fast charging stations with a CCS adaptor available from the manufacturer or other retailers.
+The DC fast charging stations will power most EV makes and models available in the domestic market, including those with North America Charging Standard (NACS) and Combined Charging System (CCS) ports.

 Funding